-The characteristics that define the genus include measurements such as the number of scales on the caudal peduncle, bone structure, and other technical features.
+The characteristics that define the genus include anatomical measurements such as the number of scales on the caudal peduncle, bone structure, and other technical features.
 Rather than list the specifics which are best understood by ichthyologists, here are some general observations on the genus.

 - They exhibit strong sexual dimorphism.
-Males usually have more colorful markings along with longer fins and larger overall size.
+Males usually have more colorful markings along with longer fins and a larger overall size.

 - Females are shorter in length and normally have shorter and rounder fins.